 Cons: Remember what I said in the beginning about the favelas being located on the hills?
 Well, there’s no exception here.
 Santa Teresa is surrounded by favelas.
 For that single reason, I avoid getting in or out of the neighborhood at night.
 But, as my husband says, it might be my own paranoia for remembering the old days of Rio.
 Today things are different and it’s most likely safe, but as I haven’t experienced it yet, I can’t say for sure.
 Also, it’s hard to access via public transportation.

 Liked it?
 Pin it! 🙂

-The reason I didn’t mention the North side is because that’s not a place I would stay, so I wouldn’t recommend.
+The reason I didn’t mention the Northside is that that’s not a place I would stay, so I wouldn’t recommend.
 Not that it’s not nice or safe to live, but because there’s not much to do around and not many accommodation options.